Accessibility on the Web and in Blackboard - webinars and resources

 The ADA Compliance Officers coordinate university programs and responsibilities to assure compliance with the Americans with Disabilities (ADA) Act, Sections 503 and 504 of the Rehabilitation Act of 1973, and other federal and state laws and regulations pertaining to persons with disabilities.
 Representing the academic and administrative interests of the university, the officers are responsible for coordinating university policies and procedures relating to persons with disabilities, tracking university progress relating to its policies and procedures as well as state and federal laws relating to persons with disabilities, filing all necessary reports, and providing consultative services to employing units and offices.

-Dr. Linda Halverson and Dr. Michael Jordan have recently been named ADA Compliance Officers for St. Thomas.
-Dr. Jordan will coordinate academic-related compliance issues and Dr. Halverson will coordinate physical facilities compliance issues.
-Dr. Jordan may be contacted at 2-5612 or MCJORDAN@stthomas.edu and Dr. Halverson may be contacted at 2-6222 or LCHALVERSON@stthomas.edu.
+Dr. Michael Jordan serves as an ADA Compliance Officer for St. Thomas.
+Dr. Jordan coordinates academic-related compliance issues and may be contacted at 2-5612 or MCJORDAN@stthomas.edu.

 Blackboard and Accessibility